Magneto-Chiral Anisotropy in Josephson Diode Effect of All-Metallic Lateral Junctions with Interfacial Rashba Spin-Orbit Coupling

-Next, we verify that interfacial SOC is absent in weak links based on \SI{50}{nm} Cu films with no metal-metal interfaces and negligible bulk SOC (sample~C)~\cite{Du_2014, Sinova_2015}.
+Next, we analyze the diode efficiency in JJs where weak links are \SI{50}{nm} Cu films with no metal-metal interfaces and negligible bulk SOC (sample~C)~\cite{Du_2014, Sinova_2015}.
 Details on the fabrication process and device characterization are given in the Supplemental Material~\cite{SupplMat}.
-Also in this device a non-zero diode factor of about $\pm\SI{10}{\%}$ is observed.
-In contrast to the bi-layer devices with Rashba interface, the diode factor of sample~C does not depend of the direction of $B_\textrm{ip}$ (see Supplemental Material~\cite{SupplMat}).
-We conclude that only for those devices with bi-layer weak links (samples~A and~B), the observed diode factor exhibits a magneto-chiral anisotropy under rotation of $B_\textrm{ip}$ that obeys the same symmetry as Rashba SOC.
+Also in this device, a diode efficiency between $-\SI{50}{\%}$ and $+\SI{20}{\%}$ is observed.
+However, in contrast to the bi-layer devices with Rashba interfaces where $\eta(\theta)$ displays a point symmetric shape, the diode efficiency of sample~C is approximately even in $\theta$ (see Supplemental Material~\cite{SupplMat}).
+In this case, the Rashba SOC can be excluded as the origin of the diode effect.
+The assignment to an alternative mechanism requires further investigation.

-For the GaAs/Fe/Al/Pt layer sequence of sample~A, where strong Rashba SOC has been reported~\cite{Chen_2016, Chen_2024}, the diode effect is more pronounced than for Cu/Pt which is known to have weaker SOC~\cite{Sanchez_2014, Yu_2020}.
-This strongly supports the conclusion that the JDE is tuned by purely changing the interfacial configuration, demonstrating that the bulk SOC does not play a significant role.
-It is also consistent with observations by Senapati \emph{et al.}~\cite{Senapati_2023} on comparable structures.
+A central result of this article is that only for devices with metal-metal interfaces (samples~A and~B), the observed angle dependence points towards Rashba SOC.
+For sample~A (GaAs/Fe/Al/Pt), where strong Rashba SOC has been reported~\cite{Chen_2016, Chen_2024}, the diode effect is more pronounced than for sample~B (Cu/Pt) which is known to have weaker SOC~\cite{Sanchez_2014, Yu_2020}.
+This strongly supports the conclusion that the JDE is tuned by purely changing the interfacial configuration, while bulk SOC does not play a significant role.
+This is consistent with observations by Senapati \emph{et al.}~\cite{Senapati_2023} on comparable structures.

+In addition to the JDE, a substantial hysteretic shift in magnetic field is observed in Fig.~\ref{intro}(d) when comparing the curves of $I_\textrm{c}^+$ measured with opposite field sweep directions (solid lines).
+The dashed traces representing $|I_\textrm{c}^-|$ are shifted in the same fashion.
+Remarkably, this shift does not conform with conventional magnetic hysteresis; instead it is characterized by an inverted order.
+For all samples, we also observe a notable inversely hysteretic shift in a perpendicular field $B_z$ between the forward and backward sweep direction, as analyzed in detail in the End Matter.
+We propose a mechanism based on the hysteretic vortex pinning inside the Nb leads~\cite{Bean_1962}.

+Finally, we investigate the supercurrent interference of sample~A in a perpendicular magnetic field.
+Figures.~\ref{oop}(a) and (b) display the interference pattern of the junction's IV characteristic as a function of $B_z$ in forward and backward field sweep direction, respectively.
+Notably, $I_\textrm{c}(B_z)$ exhibits a pronounced asymmetry about $B_z = 0$.
+The deviation from the standard Fraunhofer pattern can be attributed to the spatial inhomogeneity of the junction's critical current density owing to fabrication imperfections.
+The apparent noise is related to spontaneous flux jumps in the Nb leads (see End Matter for more details).
+Upon comparing the forward and backward sweeps, a similar inverted hysteresis is present, see Supplemental Material~\cite{SupplMat}.